 What if my child is homesick?

 Homesickness, or “Home-Missing” as we like to refer to it, is natural for all people who venture away from their usual setting.
 Our staff is trained to recognize a wide range of indicators that a camper may be missing home, and our counselors enter every summer equipped with tools to help each Echoite acclimate to their new environment.
 Remember that all of our staff members are also away from home—they speak (and nurture) from experience!
 In addition to their own experience, our staff can also draw from the world-recognized homesickness expert and researcher, Dr. Chris Thurber.
 We also provide solid coaching to parents before the summer even begins in order to help prepare campers and parents for the time away from home.
-(Upon enrollment, every family also receives a DVD packed with supportive tips for getting ready!)

 What if my camper doesn’t know anyone?

 The term “fast friends” should have been invented for camp.
 From the moment campers step foot onto our buses, they will be making new friends, some of whom will last for a lifetime.
 Because it is normal to have a little anxiety about the first summer, we offer “First Echoes,” a pre-camp day at Echo designed to welcome first-time campers to our community.
 At First Echoes, your camper will learn camp songs, take a tour of the grounds, check out the cabins, and, most importantly, get to know some of the other campers and counselors that they will be spending the summer with!